Facility layout: What is it and why should I care?

 - Aisle width, where you have three basic options: conventional, narrow width and very narrow aisle (VNA)

-- Review of storage space gets into items such as: shelves, adjustable pallet racks, double deep,
+- Review of storage space gets into items such as: shelves, adjustable pallet racks, double deep, drive-in and drive-through racks

 - Truck types such as: pallet truck, counterbalance, reach truck, and VNA trucks for VNA aisles